-Areas of Influence: Hathor the Egyptian Goddess was a solar Deity who was linked to music, dance, joy, fertility and birth.
+Hathor the Egyptian Goddess was the beautiful, cow Goddess who was linked to music, dance, joy, birth and death.

 After birth mothers were visited by the seven Hathors which determined the fate of their child.

 In later times Hathor the Egyptian Goddess became identified with another cow Goddess Bata who in turn was connected to Ba, an aspect of the soul.
-This is how she came to be associated with the afterlife where she greeted the dead as they began their journey.
+This is how she came to be associated with the afterlife.
+In the underworld books Hathor is described as Goddess of the West.
+Her arms are outstretched as she welcomes the setting sun and greeted the dead as they began their journey.

 The sistrum rattle, the horns and sundisk headdress, the menat a ritual musical necklace and mirrors were all associated with this Goddess.

 Hathor the Egyptian Goddess was a depicted as the winged cow of creation who gave birth to the universe.
 While there are some depictions of Hathor as a woman with a cow's head, this is mainly found only in the later periods.
 She was also shown as a woman, falcon, hippopotamus, cobra, and a lioness.